2014 Institute on High-Impact Practices and Student Success

 June 17-21, 2014

 A campus team typically consists of a team leader and four team members.
-Team leaders are most often senior academic or student-affairs officers.
-Teams should be diverse and cross-functional, including persons with different perspectives on the work.
-Teams should recruit individuals who are significantly involved in the projected campus work, as well as key individuals who could extend the reach of action.
-Team membership should draw from various sectors, units, or divisions of the campus.
+Team leaders are most often senior academic or student affairs officers.
+Teams should be diverse and cross-functional, including faculty from a variety of disciplines.
+Teams should recruit individuals from various sectors of campus that will be significantly involved in the projected campus work, as well as key individuals who could extend the reach of action.
 In the past, teams have included faculty, provosts, deans, department chairs, student affairs educators, registrars, librarians, and students.

 For more information about this Institute, please write to firstname.lastname@example.org.